Murder of Hae Min Lee: Post-conviction-relief petition

-On November 6, 2015, Baltimore City Circuit Court Judge Martin Welch ordered that Syed's post-conviction relief proceedings, to determine his eligibility for a new trial, be re-opened, "in the interests of justice for all parties".
+On November 6, 2015, Judge Welch re-opened Syed's post-conviction relief proceedings.
 The post-conviction relief hearing, originally scheduled to last two days, lasted five days from February 3 to February 9, 2016.
 The hearing was attended by people from across the United States, including Sarah Koenig.
 Asia McClain testified that she talked to Syed at the library on January 13, 1999.
 On June 30, 2016, Welch granted Syed's request for a new trial and vacated his conviction, ruling that Gutierrez "rendered ineffective assistance when she failed to cross-examine the state's expert regarding the reliability of cell tower location evidence".
 Welch denied Syed's defense team's motion for bail for Syed in the interim.

 On March 29, 2018, the Maryland Court of Special Appeals, the second-highest court in the state, upheld Syed's request for a new trial.
 The Court of Special Appeals' opinion said that Syed's counsel failed to contact a potential alibi witness who could "have raised a reasonable doubt in the mind of at least one juror".
 Prosecutors and Attorney General Brian Frosh asked the Court of Special Appeals to reverse the lower court's ruling, and argued that "Syed's defense attorney did a thorough job and the witness, Asia McClain, would not have changed the outcome of the case."

-The prosecution appealed to the Maryland Court of Appeals, the highest court in the state.
-On March 8, 2019, in a split 4–3 ruling, the Court of Appeals reversed the findings of the lower courts, denying Syed's request for a new trial.
-While the Court agreed Syed's legal counsel was deficient, they found it was not enough to have swayed the jury to change their decision, because the evidence against him was so strong.
-It "does little more than call into question the time that the state claimed Ms. Lee was killed and does nothing to rebut the evidence establishing Mr. Syed's motive and opportunity to kill Ms. Lee".
-The Court also ruled that Syed had waived his right to reexamine the validity of the cellphone tower evidence because the issue had not been raised as part of his original petition.
+The prosecution appealed to the Supreme Court of Maryland (then called the Maryland Court of Appeals, the highest court in the state).
+On March 8, 2019, in a split 4–3 ruling, the high court reversed the findings of the lower courts, denying Syed's request for a new trial.
+While the majority agreed Syed's legal counsel was deficient for failing to pursue alibi witnesses, they found "there [was] not a significant or substantial possibility that the verdict would have been different had trial counsel presented" such a witness.
+They said that McClain's account "does little more than call into question the time that the state claimed Ms. Lee was killed and does nothing to rebut the evidence establishing Mr. Syed's motive and opportunity to kill Ms. Lee".
+Finally, the court ruled that Syed had waived his right to re-examine the validity of the cellphone tower evidence because the issue had not been raised as part of his original petition.